gouravdhar/Implementation-of-Genetic-Algorithm/README.md

 # Implementation-of-Genetic-Algorithm

 Genetic Algorithm is based on notion of natural selection.
-The offspring inherits the characteristics of the parents which are passed on to the subsequebt generations.
+The offspring inherits the characteristics of the parents which are passed on to the subsequent generations.
 Given a problem statement which needs to be solved using Genetic Algorithm, we first need to decide these characteristics and then proceed.

 Five phases that are considered in a genetic algorithm  are:

     Initial population
     Fitness function
     Selection